Learn how collaborative parametric design models allow you to work together for better solutions.

 VIKTOR provides an easy-to-use user interface that asks for input and shows the results.
 This allows you to use a model you don’t know, without being afraid to break it.
-You don't need to learn another new tool, or program, and you can use models from your colleagues easily, which can save enormous amounts of time and prevent mistakes from happening.
-As soon as you finish it, the app is instantly available online and providing access to colleagues is easy and fast.
+You don't need to learn another new tool or program, and you can use models from your colleagues easily, which can save enormous amounts of time and prevent mistakes from happening.
+As soon as you finish it, the app is instantly available online, and providing access to colleagues is easy and fast.

-In the video, you can see one of Arcadis’ two Dynamo models in a VIKTOR web-app:
+In the video, you can see one of Arcadis’ two Dynamo models in a VIKTOR web app:

 Read the full article here: Dynamo and Python in the Cloud for easy sharing and accessibility

-The design and construction of objects in the civil engineering industry requires the collaboration of many disciplines, such as structural engineers, structural designers, and road designers.
-Often, each discipline in a multidisciplinary team uses its own specialised software, making design processes complex and data exchange difficult.
+The design and construction of objects in the civil engineering industry require the collaboration of many disciplines, such as structural engineers, structural designers, and road designers.
+Often, each discipline in a multidisciplinary team uses its own specialized software, making design processes complex and data exchange difficult.
 Due to Dynamo’s steep learning curve only a specialist knows how it works often.
 This makes other disciplines dependent on the time and resources of these specialized individuals.
 That’s where VIKTOR comes into play.

 By building an integration between Dynamo and VIKTOR, both expertise and distribution of data can be leveraged.
-That is why Dura Vermeer build a Dynamo-VIKTOR node package: Nodes where data can be fetched and pushed from Dynamo to VIKTOR.
+That is why Dura Vermeer built a Dynamo-VIKTOR node package: Nodes where data can be fetched and pushed from Dynamo to VIKTOR.
 In the video, you can see the node package used in Revit and Civil3D.
 It shows how cross-sections are manipulated using the parameters in VIKTOR, resulting in a live connection between all disciplines – a single source of truth!